kjartako/MS_VAR/MS_VAR/README.md

 # Stan files

-There are two Stan files in this repository, the only difference being the covariance prior.
+There are two Stan files in this folder, the only difference being the covariance prior.
 If you are indifferent to this prior choice, the LKJ prior results in significantly lower runtime.
 Only the emphasized inputs are subject to user specification, for which the rest of the "inputs" are derived.